jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 In this example:
 * There are two constraints
 * SNOB is the SNOBFit object
-* The recommended experiments have been unpacked from the SNOB.next property as in the previous example
+* The two input parameters have again been unpacked from SNOB.next as x1 and x2
-* Each constraint is evaluated and stored as a column in a 2D-array, *F*
+* Each constraint is evaluated and stored as a separate column in a 2D-array, *F*

 ### Naming Your Function Files
 When you save your objective and constraint function definitions to the appropriate place you must give the files a name.

-**The objective function and the constraint function  have the same name are saved in different directories**.
+**The objective function and the constraint function should be given the same name, but should be saved to different directories**.
 For example, both functions above should be saved as **hsf18.m**.

 You must save *objective* functions in the **+objfcn** folder and *constraint* functions in the **+confcn** folder.
 In this way, the function and file names for a pair of objective and constraint functions may be the same without causing any conflicts.